Douglas R. Clayton

 Organization & program assessment

 Douglas R. Clayton joined ACG in 2019, bringing more than 20 years of experience in the arts and culture industry, specifically within opera, theater, and arts service organizations.
-Passionate about innovative business models in the arts and culture sector, he leads ACG’s Planning & Capacity Building area, where he facilitates strategic planning and community engagement, facilities and program planning, and assessments that advance nonprofit organizations, universities, government agencies and the communities they serve.
+Passionate about innovative business models in the arts and culture sector, he leads ACG’s Planning & Capacity Building area, guiding strategic planning and community engagement, facilities and program planning, organizational benchmarking studies, board governance summits, team building retreats, and a variety of services that strengthen nonprofit organizations, universities, government agencies, and the communities they serve.
 Mr. Clayton has an extensive background in cross-sector collaboration in public-private partnerships and the dynamic relationships that exist in the creative industries.

 “Forward-looking creativity and effective collaboration are central to the day-to-day activities of every organization in the arts and culture sector.
 The very nature of contributing to cultural vibrancy requires individuals to work together, look at problems from many points of view, and try new ways of working.
 However, the challenges of artistic complexity, building financial resources, managing diverse human capital, and rapidly changing local and global environments can inhibit both creative thought and the ability to work together.
 Organizations at the front lines of cultural creation need cutting-edge best practices to effectively and efficiently solve problems and pursue fruitful and inspiring futures.”